yevine/jjtech-maven-sonarqube-nexus-prometheus-project/prometheus/README.md

 # Install prometheus alertmanager
 - ssh into prometheus server
 - edit inbound sg to allow traffic on port 9093
-- then navigate to th e prometheus folder by running
+- then navigate to the prometheus folder by running
 ```
 cd /home/ubuntu/maven-sonarqube-nexus-project/prometheus
 ```